blutui/dev.blutui.com/src/pages/docs/courier/getting-started.md

 ## Features

-- Experience the power of Blutui from your local environment using `courier watch`, to easily keep your code in sync.
+- Experience the power of Blutui from your local environment using `courier dev`, to easily keep your code in sync.
 - Easily push code to your project using the simple `courier push` command.
 - Get started with a new project using `courier pull` to easily pull the latest code for your project.